 The other type of amiibo is a Spirit.
 Any amiibo that does not correspond to a fighter in Super Smash Bros.
 Ultimate will scan as a particular Spirit, and add that Spirit to your inventory.

-amiibo Spirits are generally very powerful, and are a great help early on especially as you work to conquer the game's Adventure Mode.
+amiibo Spirits are generally potent and greatly help early on, especially as you work to conquer the game's Adventure Mode.

 Almost all amiibo will work with the game as Spirits, though a few (such as the Monster Hunter amiibo) will not.
 It's worth it to scan your entire collection for the game's best Spirits!